Stanislaus S. Uyanto

-He is an alumnus of the State University of New York at Albany, where he earned his master's degree in mathematical statistics.
-He also earned a master's degree in statistics from the State University of New York at Buffalo.
-He holds a Ph.D. in statistics from the School of Mathematics and Statistics at the University of Melbourne, Australia.
+Stanislaus S. Uyanto graduated from the State University of New York at Albany, where he earned a master's degree in mathematical statistics.
+He also earned a master's degree in statistics from the State University of New York at Buffalo and holds a Ph.D. in statistics from the School of Mathematics and Statistics at the University of Melbourne, Australia.

-He is a regular member of the International Statistical Institute and a member of the American Statistical Association.
+He is a member of the International Statistical Institute, the American Statistical Association, and the Institute of Mathematical Statistics.

+In 2023, he was honored to serve as an American Statistical Association (ASA) Educational Ambassador.